qasar/qasar.github.io/books.md

 <p>Ike Okonta</p>

 <p>This book is not only an education on Niger Delta and its people, but also on the blind spots of capitalism.
-Reading this book opened my eyes to the modern ways that managment of large, private organizations can participate in gross abuse. </p>
+Reading this book opened my eyes to the modern ways that management of large, private organizations can participate in gross abuse. </p>
 </div>
 <hr>